Skip to content

 Why Modulation Index Is the First Thing You Should Check

-If you're designing, testing, or troubleshooting an AM transmitter — whether it's a broadcast station, an aviation comm radio, or a simple RFID reader — the modulation index is the single number that tells you how effectively you're using your carrier.
-Set it too low and your signal-to-noise ratio suffers.
-Push it above 1.0 and you introduce envelope distortion that splashes energy across adjacent channels.
+If you're working on an AM transmitter — broadcast station, aviation comm radio, simple RFID reader, whatever — the modulation index is the single number that tells you whether you're using your carrier effectively or wasting power.
+Set it too low and your SNR takes a hit.
+Push it past 1.0 and you get envelope distortion that splashes energy all over adjacent channels.
+Neither is great.

-The modulation index (often written as mm or μ\mu) connects your carrier and message amplitudes to everything downstream: sideband levels, occupied bandwidth, and the fraction of total power that actually carries information.
-Let's walk through the math, then run a real example using the open the AM Modulation Index Calculator.
+The modulation index (usually written as mm or μ\mu) connects your carrier and message amplitudes to everything that matters downstream: sideband levels, occupied bandwidth, the fraction of total power that actually carries information.
+We'll walk through the math, then work a real example using the AM Modulation Index Calculator so you can see how it plays out in practice.

 The Core Equations

-A standard double-sideband full-carrier (DSB-FC) AM signal can be written as:
+A standard double-sideband full-carrier (DSB-FC) AM signal looks like this:

 s(t)=Ac[1+mcos(2πfmt)]cos(2πfct)s(t) = A_c\left[1 + m\cos(2\pi f_m t)\right]\cos(2\pi f_c t)